allegheny-college-cmpsc-201-fall-2025/old-deliverables/README.md

   Lox `Parser` works; this should connect to the maps for scanning and grammars (do not clear your canvas) and should also use at least ten shapes/entities to illustrate the `Parser`

+## Build Week Two Deliverables (10/13)

+- **Tree-Walk Linter:** for up to five possible points, work with your team to successfully demonstrate a linter that can take a source code input and report on style breaches based on five distinct linting rules; one point each will be awarded for meeting the following criteria:

+  - Demonstrates clear use of the Python `ast` module in achieving the objective

+  - Successfully reads in a source code file as an input and reports *where* the problem(s) were and *what* rule(s) were breached

+  - Does not break when being presented/demoed

+  - Clearly shows the ability to catch all five selected linting rule cases

+  - Is presented alongside extemporaneous discussion stemming from the highlights of the `project-reflection.md` file that addresses the following
+    questions:

+    - How did the `ast` module assist in this endeavor? (~250 words)

+    - Would this have been possible without the use of an AST?
+If so, would the alternative approach be more/less effective?
+If not, *why*? (~250 words)

+    - What obstacles did your team encounter while implementing this project, and how did you overcome them? (~250 words)

+- **Performance Review:** for up to five possible points, engage with the instructor in a one-on-one conversation during your scheduled session about your performance thus far in the semester:

+    - Three points will be derived from responding to high-level questions about the topics covered in commit weeks four, five, and six

+    - Two points will be derived from feedback provided by your peers regarding your contributions to team-based deliverables